9 Ideas to Solve Plantar Foot Pain Fast

 Dorsiflexion of the digits increases strain in the plantar aponeurosis by 70%, while Achilles tendon tension increases strain by 30%.

 Tenderness to palpation is often exacerbated by simultaneously dorsiflexing the great toe to 65 degrees.
-The Windlass Testfor plantar fasciitis is a reproduction of heel pain during passive dorsiflexion of the toes.
+The Windlass Test for plantar fasciitis reproduces heel pain during passive dorsiflexion of the toes.
 Performing this test while the patient is standing/weight-bearing more than doubles sensitivity to almost 33%.

 To view this test, log into your ChiroUp account and check out the clinical evaluation tab!
 If you don't already have an account, click here for access in less than 20 seconds.